High Wycombe town centre masterplan

 The developer Inland Homes plc will deliver the Suffield Hill link road.
 This is part of their agreed Section 106 and Section 73A Community Infrastructure agreements.

-The link will become an adopted highway by Buckinghamshire County Council through a Section 38 & Section 278 agreement
+The link will become an adopted highway by Buckinghamshire Council through a Section 38 & Section 278 agreement

 The design of the alternative route uses current guidance from the Department for Transport.
 By using proven urban design techniques this will: